JenniferEinstein/l3-debug-challenge-backend/README.md

 ## Debugging

-You will need to study the code on both ends and study the error messages.
+Study the code first.
+Both frontend and backend.
+Study the error messages.
 Use both AI and your knowledge of the stack to debug.
-You are not required to only use AI.
+You are not required to only use AI you should also use your manual debugging skills.

 ## MY BACKEND DEBUGGING NOTES (add your debugging notes here)